Tony Marston's Blog About software development, PHP and OOP

 we know you are frustrated with having to make a lot of changes for features you think are just wacko or doesn't fit with the spirit of the language.

 It does not bother me that new features are added to the language provided that I am not forced to use them.
-I don't use a feature "because it is there" or "because it is fashionable", I only use those features for which I can find a use.
-To do otherwise would be foolish.
+I don't use a feature "because it is there" or "because it is fashionable", I only use those features for which I can find a genuine use.
+To do otherwise would be foolish, as well as a violation of the YAGNI principle.

 You will still find out that other languages introduce as many breaking changes regularly.